mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 92 - Isolated Subclasses Names/readme.md

 class West extends PerserveranceDirection {}
 class South extends PerserveranceDirection {}

-//Subclasses have short names and meaningless outside the hierarchy
+// Subclasses have short names and meaningless outside the hierarchy
-//If we reference East we might mistake it for the Cardinal Point
+// If we reference East we might mistake it for the Cardinal Point
 ```

 ## Right